The Letters of Richard Cobden (1804-65)

 The Cobden Project has completed its printed publication of four volumes of fully annotated letters (1570 in total).

-The aim of the Cobden Letters project is to produce a complete published set of the letters of this prominent British radical, who became a statesman of national and international standing through his leadership of the Anti-Corn Law League and his pursuit of a vision of international peace based on freedom of trade between sovereign nations.
-Between 2002 and 2006 the project was funded by two grants from the Arts & Humanities Research Council.
+The aim of the Cobden Project was to produce a complete published set of the letters of the prominent British radical, who became a statesman of national and international standing through his leadership of the Anti-Corn Law League and his pursuit of a vision of international peace based on freedom of trade between sovereign nations.

-- The Letters of Richard Cobden.
-Volume 1 1815-1847, edited by Anthony Howe, with the assistance of Simon Morgan and Gordon Bannerman (Oxford University Press, 2007)
+- The Letters of Richard Cobden, Volume 1 (1815-1847), edited by Anthony Howe, with the assistance of Simon Morgan and Gordon Bannerman (OUP, 2007) Volume One

-- The Letters of Richard Cobden.
-Volume 2 1848-1853, edited by Anthony Howe, with the assistance of Simon Morgan and Gordon Bannerman (Oxford University Press, 2010)
+- The Letters of Richard Cobden, Volume 2 (1848-1853), edited by Anthony Howe, with the assistance of Simon Morgan and Gordon Bannerman (OUP, 2010) Volume Two

 The Letters of Richard Cobden